manekinekko/cafy/README.md

 ### Disclaimer

-I own a Primadonna Elite (ECAM65075MS) and I created this app for my personal use. **The code shared in this project is for educational purposes only.**
+I own a Primadonna Elite (ECAM 650.75.MS) and I created this app for my personal use. **The code shared in this project is for educational purposes only.**

 The code is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall I (Wassim Chegham) or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the code or the use or other dealings in the code.